This event took place on Wednesday 12 May 2021. The recording is now available on this page.

 - How teachers have been supporting pupils to plan for the future

 About the panel

-This will be a panel event, with speakers from around the world, followed by questions from the audience.
+This was a panel event, with speakers from around the world, followed by questions from the audience.

 Michael Britland is an experienced Secondary school teacher, Careers Leader and Senior Leader.
 He works as a Development Lead on the Teach First Careers Leader programme, supporting Careers Leaders of all levels of school leadership across England to improve the careers provision in their schools.
 Michael is also the Founder and Chair of the TF Careers Network which is a network for Careers educators that provides policy ideas and resources as well as events.